What is Hetzner Cloud Object Storage?

 Do you recognize or reward customers for developing open-source projects that support Hetzner Object Storage?

 Yes!
 We believe that if someone else has already developed a solution, other developers should be able to benefit from that work too.
-For this reason, you can find a list of libraries created by fellow developers here: developers.hetzner.com/cloud
+For this reason, you can find a list of libraries created by fellow developers here: github.com/hetznercloud/awesome-hcloud.

-If you are developing an open-source project that supports or intends to add support for our S3-compatible Object Storage, you may be eligible for a free one-time credit of up to €50 on your account.
-Please contact us via the support page on your Cloud Console and let us know the following:
+If you are developing an open-source project that supports or intends to add support for our S3-compatible Object Storage, you may be eligible for a free one-time credit of up to € 50 / $ 50 on your account.
+Please contact us via the support page on your Hetzner Console and let us know the following:

 - The name of the project you are working on